 An accurate understanding of the position of the target lesion is essential to improve the diagnostic rate of TBNA, because failure to place the needle within the lesion is the leading cause of a low biopsy yield.
 The advent of new technologies such as EBUS and CT fluoroscopy has led to the concept of integration with TBNA to improve the diagnostic yield.
 Although EBUS images show target lesions beyond the airway, needle penetration of the target lesion could not be proved by EBUS using a single-channel bronchoscope.
 To confirm whether the target lesion was aspirated, rapid on-site cytopa-thology was needed immediately after aspiration.
 In this study, high diagnostic rates were established by EBUS-D without requiring rapid on-site cytopathology because the real-time EBUS image confirmed that the TBNA needle was within the lesion, in which it offered as a hyperechoic point.
 An advantage of EBUS-D is that if the TBNA needle is not placed correctly on the first penetration, relocation of the penetration site can be easily performed without replacing the TBNA catheter and EBUS probe through the working channel.

 Factors reported to influence the diagnostic rate of TBNA were the site of the lymphadenopathy sampled, use of a histology needle, broncho-scopic findings at the penetration site such as carinal widening, extrinsic airway compression, submucosal invasion, and the increasing numbers of TBNA trials.’
 In the present study, there were no significant differences for the EBUS-D and EBUS-S groups in the above conditions in each group.
 As rapid on-site cytopathology also contributes to the improvement of the diagnostic rate of TBNA, the use of rapid on-site cytopathology in our EBUS-S group might have led to a higher diagnostic rate.
 Several investigations recommended that the number of aspirations per lesion with a cytology needle should be four to seven, or at least three for each target lymph node in the conventional TBNA.
 Shannon et al reported that EBUS-guided TBNA exhibited a similarly high diagnostic rate to conventional TBNA, and decreased the number of aspirations for paratracheal lymph node sampling (mean [±SD], 2.00 ± 0.20 aspirations vs 2.91 ± 0.34 aspirations, respectively; p = 0.03).
 In the present study, the mean number of aspirations to establish diagnosis was 1.24 in the EBUS-D group.
 This means that EBUS guidance is useful in decreasing the number of aspirations when rapid on-cite cytopathology is not available, and that EBUS guidance spares patients from risks such as hemorrhage from unnecessary additional TBNA puncture.
-The latest and hot news and facts about medicine and pharmacy online you may find here following the link – Visit to Canadian Health Care – news online.

 Another adjunctive imaging technique to visualize the TBNA needle within the lesion, CT fluoroscopy guidance, has been reported.
 The diagnostic rate of CT fluoroscopy-guided TBNA (74.1% as reported by White et al, and 68.7% as reported by Garpestad et al) was lower than that of EBUS-guided TBNA reported by Shannon et al (82.6%), Herth et al (86%), and also our EBUS-D results.
 Moreover, the three to four penetrations per lesion that were required with CT fluoroscopy-guided TBNA and CT fluoroscopy has the disadvantage of radiation exposure to the patients and the operators.
 According to Goldberg et al, CT fluoroscopy confirmed that only 6 of the initial 18 needle passes (33%) were positioned properly within the target lesion.
 With CT fluoroscopy guidance, the rate of subsequent successful passes increased to 62%.
 In contrast, needle confirmation in the initial trial of EBUS-D was higher (75.9%), and 100% confirmation of needle placement within the lesion was achieved in a subsequent trial (data were shown).
 Additionally, although six penetrations (5.2%) punctured great vessels with CT fluoroscopy guidance, there was no accidental puncture in the EBUS-D group.